erikssource/jdbidemo/article/springbootandjdbi.md

 care of turning the varchar in the table to an enumeration value.
 The model also has an embedded Customer property that is the customer that the order is associated with.
 Finally, it also has a list of order lines that are associated with this order.
-We'll see how these references are resolved when we look at the order dao.
+We'll see how these references are resolved when we look at the order DAO.

 Finally, let's look at the model for a line item on an order.